 Prerequisite: Eligible for EAP 0750 and EAP 0850 or higher.
-Offered: Fall, Spring.

-EAP 0855 EAP Reading and Vocabulary 2 4 cr
+EAP 0855 EAP Reading and Vocabulary 2

 This course for non-native speakers of English builds on the skills of EAP 0850.
 Students will continue to improve their literal and inferential reading skills in a variety of genres.
 In addition, they will continue to work on improving their vocabulary.
 They will also begin to understand complex written processes and analyze several features of fiction.
 Grading options are A-F or P/NC.